-Authorities actively search for assault, robbery suspect in Wilson County
+UPDATE: Assault, robbery suspect arrested in Dickson

 On Friday morning, the TBI added Vaughn to its top 10 most wanted list.

-Vaughn is wanted by the Williamson County sheriff’s deputies and the Tennessee Bureau of Investigation for aggravated burglary and theft more than $1,000 from a Jan.
+Vaughn was wanted by the Williamson County sheriff’s deputies and the Tennessee Bureau of Investigation for aggravated burglary and theft more than $1,000 from a Jan.
 9 incident.

 Reports indicated Vaughn allegedly stole a maroon Nissan Rogue in Indiana prior to the robbery Wednesday in Escambia County, Florida.
 He then apparently stole an Illinois dealer’s license plate and put it on the Rogue, drove to Boone County, Kentucky, where he allegedly assaulted an officer there and was shot at during the confrontation.

 According to reports, Vaughn then apparently surfaced Thursday in Mt.
 Juliet.
 Authorities believe he was in contact with family and acquaintances in Trousdale County, where his mother lives.
-Agents said Vaughn is from DeKalb County.
 Reports also indicate Vaughn was at TriStar Summit Medical Center’s emergency room at about 6:30 p.m. and left against medical advice.

 Late Thursday evening, he apparently left his vehicle at a Speedway gas station on Highway 70, where surveillance cameras captured video of him going behind the building on foot.
 Authorities used K-9 units to track Vaughn in the area behind the Speedway, but the search was unsuccessful.